 Here are 5 Easy Ways to Support Your Digestive System:

-- Drink Bone Stock – It would be wise for anyone suffering from any “wasting” diseases or mal-absorption of nutrients to incorporate bone stock into their diet on a daily basis to help heal the gut.
-Bone stock contains easily absorbable liquid aminos, collagen and nutrients that can give your system the energy it needs to heal.
+- Drink Bone Stock – It would be wise for anyone suffering from “wasting” diseases or mal-absorption of nutrients to incorporate bone stock into their diet on a daily basis to help heal the gut.
+Bone stock contains easily absorbable liquid aminos, collagen, and nutrients that can give your system the energy it needs to heal.

 - Strengthen the Intestines – One of the best ways to strengthen the intestines is to eat seasonally.
 Eating seasonal foods supports your body with exactly what it needs to thrive within each season.
-Heavy, denser foods throughout the winter support the integrity of the bones and intestinal valves, while lighter foods in the spring and summer can ease up the load on digestion and give some pep in your step.
-You can read more about that here: Seasonal Eating for Optimum Health
+Heavy, denser foods throughout the winter support the integrity of the bones and intestinal valves, while lighter foods in the spring and summer can ease the load on the liver and give you some pep in your step.

 The Human Body Book, by Steve Parker, DK Publishing 2007, pgs 170-190